Quantum generative adversarial network for generating discrete distribution: Model architecture and training method

 The loss function of the discriminator we adopt here is the binary cross entropy function commonly used in binary classification tasks:

-where $P_d(x)$ is the real data distribution and $P_{\vec{\theta}}(x)$ is the generated distribution.
-In every epoch of the training process, we sample one mini-batch of samples from the training data and the generator, respectively, to calculate the average loss
+where $P_d(x)$ is the real data distribution and $P_{\vec{\theta}}(x)$ is the generated distribution. $\mathbb{E}$ denotes the expectation operator.
+As the distributions $P_d(x)$ and $P_{\vec{\theta}}(x)$ are typically unknown, $J_D$ can be empirically estimated from a set of available samples drawn from $P_d(x)$ and $P_{\vec{\theta}}(x)$.
+In every epoch of the training process, we sample one mini-batch of samples from the real data and the generator, respectively.
+Then the average loss can be calculated by